War of the Usurper

 - Main article: Siege of Storm's End

-- Main article: Showdown at the Tower of Joy
+- Main article: Raid on the Tower of Joy

 Ser Arthur Dayne, Ser Oswell Whent, and the Lord Commander of the Kingsguard, Gerold Hightower, had been absent from the battles on the Trident, King's Landing, and Storm's End.
 They were later found guarding a small tower in Dorne, which Rhaegar had named the Tower of Joy.
 Lord Eddard rode there with six companions: Howland Reed, Lord Willam Dustin, Ethan Glover, Martyn Cassel, Theo Wull and Ser Mark Ryswell, after lifting the siege of Storm's End.
 The seven companions fought the three Kingsguard, with only Eddard and Howland surviving.
 Lyanna Stark was found in the tower, and died shortly after she extracted a promise from her brother.
 Eddard then tore down the tower to make cairns for the dead.
 Afterwards, Eddard rode to Starfall to deliver Arthur's sword, Dawn, to his sister, Ashara Dayne, who leapt into the Summer Sea shortly afterwards.